JohnCorby/GravityGuild2/DESIGN.md

 - armor that does something (e.g. small durability but resistant to arrows)
 - custom killer tracker: any hit you get on them and then they die will count within n seconds of their hit. maybe track who did the most damage if theres multiple
-  - IDEA: make it only count if you live the next or 2 seconds after to prevent suicide bombs
+  - DONE: make it only count if you live the next or 2 seconds after to prevent suicide bombs
 - IDEA: if do this, make everything else have damage falloff
   - especially do this if hitscan
-  - meh nah
+  - NO
 - CONTINUE to add interactions between items, whether thats having one make another vulnerable (countering?) or use them together (chaining)
 - IDEA: party items (items you get when you die that help you and are chaotic)
-  - horn shuffle
+  - DONE: horn shuffle
   - enderpearl that teleports someone else. maybe the guy ur looking at
-  - make everyone glow so you can find them
+  - DONE: make everyone glow so you can find them
   - add cooldown to an item lol
-    - snowball does this now
+    - DONE: snowball does this now
   - spawn anvil above someone LOL
+  - IDEA: remove on death? i dont really wanna do this
 - DONE: add custom death messages
 - DONE: show scores on game end
 - IDEA: beds can set spawn until destroyed